ibm-cloud-docs/databases-for-mysql/data-portability.md

 Before you begin exporting your data with `mydumper`, see the [mydumper project](https://github.com/maxbube/mydumper){: .external} for details and step-by-step instructions on installation and necessary developer environment.

-Next, refer to [How to use mydumper](https://github.com/mydumper/mydumper#how-to-use-mydumper){: .external} page for information on using the `mydumper` and `myloader` tools to perform full data migration.
+Next, refer to [How to use mydumper](https://github.com/mydumper/mydumper#how-to-use-mydumper){: .external} page for information about using the `mydumper` and `myloader` tools to perform full data migration.

 ## Exported data formats
 {: #data-portability-data-formats}

 The exported data is in SQL format and can be imported into any other MySQL instance using the `mysql` command.
-We recommend that imports be performed with the admin user.
+Perform imports with the admin user.
 For more information, see the [mysqldump documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html){: .external}.

 ## Data ownership
 {: #data-ownership}